aarongable/draft-acme-ari/draft-ietf-acme-ari.md

 ### Client handling of Retry-After

 After an initial fetch of a certificate's RenewalInfo, clients SHOULD fetch it again as soon as possible after the time indicated in the Retry-After header (backoff on errors takes priority, though).
-Clients SHOULD set reasonable limits on the their checking interval.
+Clients SHOULD set reasonable limits on their checking interval.
 For example, values under one minute could be treated as if they were one minute, and values over one day could be treated as if they were one day.

 ### Error handling